Online games go local for Southeast Asia's booming market

 Instead, developers are using the pixel technology found in older phones that requires lower bandwidth.

-Gumi picked the 20 to 30 most popular Android devices to localize into, Ng said, with the ultimate goal of fostering player loyalty by making games “sticky” to various markets.
+Gumi picked the 20 to 30 most popular Android devices to localise into, Ng said, with the ultimate goal of fostering player loyalty by making games “sticky” to various markets.